-The investment objective of the Leader Total Return Fund is to seek income and capital appreciation to produce a high total return.
-The Fund's investment objective is not fundamental, and may be changed by the Board of Trustees without shareholder approval upon 60 days' written notice.
+The investment objective of the Leader Total Return Fund (the "Total Return Fund") is to seek income and capital appreciation to produce a high total return.

-The primary investment objective of the Leader Floating Rate Fund is to deliver a high level of current income, with a secondary objective of capital appreciation.
-The investment objectives, strategies and policies of the Leader Floating Rate Fund may be changed without the approval of the Fund's shareholders upon 60 days' written notice to shareholders.
-However, the Fund will not change its investment policy of investing at least 80% of its net assets, plus any amount of borrowings for investment purposes, in floating rate debt securities without changing the name of the Fund and providing shareholders with at least 60 days' advance notice in writing.
+The primary investment objective of the Leader High Quality Low Duration Bond Fund (the "High Quality Fund") is to deliver a high level of current income, with a secondary objective of capital appreciation.

+The respective investment objectives and 80% investment policy of the Funds may be changed without the approval of shareholders upon 60 days' written notice to the shareholders.